usemytools/Docs/en/smart-tank-controller/user-guide/_index.md

 title: "User Guide"
 linktitle: "User Guide"
 Summary: "This section describes some basic and advanced features of Smart water storage tank level Controller and monitor."
+description: "User guide to install and configure smart tank controller.
+This section describes some basic and advanced features and settings of Smart Tank Controller."
 menu:
   docs:
     identifier: "stc-user-guide"